 Sand around any areas with holes and dents, and fill them with concrete patch.
 Level off the excess with a putty knife.
 Allow the concrete patch to dry, and sand it smooth.
 Wipe off the counters again with a dry cloth.
 Cover the patched-up areas with sealer.

-Cover surrounding areas that you do not wish to paint with painter's tape.
+Protect surrounding areas that you do not wish to paint with painter's tape.

-Mix the acrylic glaze with the top coat color, one part paint to four parts glaze, in a large plastic bucket.
-Drop a two-foot by two-foot section of plastic drop cloth into the glaze, shaking off any drips as you remove it.
+Drop a 2 x 2-foot section of plastic drop cloth into the glaze, shaking off any drips as you remove it.
 Wear rubber gloves while doing this, as it can be quite messy.